-Visitors to a website may want to perform certain actions related to Entities (specific places or people or things) that are displayed to them on the Web.
+Visitors to a website may want to perform certain actions related to Entities (specific places or people or things) displayed to them on the Web.

 The patent is: